pandoc-ext/fonts-and-alignment/README.md

 The filter relies completely on Pandoc's `bracketed_spans` and `fenced_divs` extensions, which are enabled by default in modern Pandoc distributions.

-> ⚠️ **Important:** In the uncommon event that these extensions are explicitly disabled in your workflow, the Lua filter will be unable to interpret the custom divs and spans correctly, causing them to fail gracefully but appear as unformatted raw text in your rendered output.
+> ⚠️ **Important:** In the unlikely event that these extensions are explicitly disabled in your workflow, the Lua filter will emit a warning to `stderr` and ignore the custom elements, causing them to appear as unformatted raw text in your rendered output.

 ## Feature Highlights